 - 2 stars – A restaurant that demonstrates excellent cooking.
 Definitely worth a detour.

 - 3 stars – A restaurant with exceptional cuisine.
 This restaurant is worth a special journey.

 Michelin No Longer Rates Las Vegas Restaurants

 Presently, there are no current Michelin star restaurants in Las Vegas.
 While stars have been awarded in the past, they technically only apply to the year they were awarded.
 Don’t take this to mean there aren’t any Michelin starred restaurants in Las Vegas because this isn’t the case.

 Michelin last produced a guide to Las Vegas restaurants in 2008-2009.
 Unfortunately, it sold so poorly that they decided not to publish any additional guides to Las Vegas since then.
 That said, many of the Las Vegas restaurants that were awarded stars during that year are still in operation and still as worthy as their Michelin status as they were when it was awarded.

-Located in the MGM Grand, Joel Robuchon has elevated French cuisine to an art form worthy of 3 Michelin stars.
+Located in the MGM Grand Hotel, Joel Robuchon has elevated French cuisine to an art form worthy of 3 Michelin stars.
 The atmosphere is elegant, with an art deco townhouse and a beautiful garden terrace surrounded by lush greenery.
 Joel Robuchon offers its guests the highest level of fine dining from an internationally renowned chef.